-Pursuant to the “small group” discussions comprised of industry, Iowa representatives and NAIC staff, the broad principle-based bond concepts discussed on August 26, 2021 reflected the following key concepts:
+Pursuant to the “small group” discussions comprised of industry, Iowa regulators and NAIC staff, the broad principle-based bond concepts discussed on August 26, 2021, reflected the following key concepts:

-Definition of a bond requires a security structure, representing a creditor relationship, that is considered an Issuer Credit Obligation or an Asset Backed Security (ABS).
+Definition of a bond requires a security structure, representing a creditor relationship, that is considered an Issuer Credit Obligation (ICO) or an Asset Backed Security (ABS).

 The assessment of whether a security represents a creditor relationship requires consideration of the substance, rather than the legal form of the document, as well as consideration of other investments owned in the investee and other contractual arrangements.
 A security that possesses equity-like characteristics or that represents an ownership interest in the issuer in substance does not represent a creditor relationship.